HLMiller-Imaging/Parallax/README_2.txt

 NB A common problem is that the calibration file is not good enough quality and you cannot establish a good calibration.
 Common reasons are a dropped frame on the camera or the test object moving too far beyond focus and not being tracked because the test object was not correctly centred.
 I usually acquire 2 or 3 calibrations at a time to guard against this.

+Code in the folder LabViewCode/SubVI/RL (DAQmx_output_voltage_write.vi, DAQmx_output_voltage_initialise_timing.vi) was written by
+Ren Chong Lim (see https://ora.ox.ac.uk/objects/uuid:2f18fdff-e876-4be6-8ac2-c8281a4a905a)